dboddie-canonical-work/disgorged-docs/store-listing-and-branding.rst

 Store listing and branding
 ==========================

 The store listing page of your application is an important tool to increase its visibility and discoverability.
-This listing is shown in the online `Snap Store <https://snapcraft.io/store>`__, the `desktop app <https://snapcraft.io/snap-store>`__ and in various other graphical store frontends such as GNOME Software and KDE Discover.
+This listing is shown in the online `Snap Store`_, the `Snap Store desktop app`_ and in various other graphical store frontends such as GNOME Software and KDE Discover.

--  `Metadata <heading--metadata_>`__ such as a description and contact information helps users understand what your application has to offer and helps direct feedback to the right channels.
+-  `Metadata <store-listing-and-branding-metadata_>`__ such as a description and contact information helps users understand what your application has to offer and helps direct feedback to the right channels.
--  `Media <heading--media_>`__, including screenshots, a video and an icon, show off application functionality, design and brand.
+-  `Media <store-listing-and-branding-media_>`__, including screenshots, a video and an icon, show off application functionality, design and brand.
--  Create a `banner <heading--banner_>`__ to help your application get featured in the store.
+-  Create a `banner <store-listing-and-branding-banner_>`__ to help your application get featured in the store.
--  For larger projects and ISVs, it might be useful to `Create a brand account <https://snapcraft.io/docs/t/creating-snap-store-brand-accounts/6271>`__ in the name of the project or company.
+-  For larger projects and ISVs, it might be useful to `Create a brand account`_ in the name of the project or company.

-.. _heading--metadata:
+.. _store-listing-and-branding-metadata:

 Metadata
 --------

-A snap’s most important descriptive metadata, initially taken from its `snapcraft.yaml </t/the-snapcraft-format/8337>`__, can be conveniently edited from the Snap Store’s web UI.
+A snap’s most important descriptive metadata, initially taken from its :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`, can be conveniently edited from the Snap Store’s web UI.
 The following fields are vitally important to help users find what they’re looking for:

 -  ensure the **Title** is accurate and uses the correct case and spacing
 -  write a 79 character **Summary** to pitch the application to people browsing the store.
 -  Select up to two store **Categories** where your application will be featured.
--  Use `Markdown <https://commonmark.org/help/>`__ to format the **Description** to accurately describe the application and highlight it’s most important features.
+-  Use `Markdown`_ to format the **Description** to accurately describe the application and highlight it’s most important features.
 The following syntax is supported:

    -  Bold: ``**Foo**``
    -  URLs: ``https://foo.bar``